 This information aims to help our community understand changes to the way we will manage planning in Sutherland Shire and more broadly across Sydney.

-These changes respond to the way our community is evolving and reflect our priorities set out in Community Strategic Plan and the actions tasked to us in the South District Plan.
+These changes respond to the way our community is evolving and reflect our priorities set out in our shared Community Strategic Plan and the actions tasked to us in the South District Plan.
 The South District includes Sutherland Shire and is one of five districts that make up ‘Greater Sydney’.

 The next step is establishing a ‘Local Strategic Planning Statement’ which is our road map for planning in our area over the next 20 years.